 Creating features with atomic precision

-Etch processes help create chip features by selectively removing both dielectric (insulating) and metal (conducting) materials that have been added during deposition.
-These processes involve fabricating increasingly small, complex, and tall and narrow features using many types of materials.
-The primary technology, reactive ion etch (RIE), bombards the wafer surface with ions (charged particles) to remove material.
-For the tiniest features, atomic layer etching (ALE) removes a few atomic layers of material at a time.
-While conductor etch processes precisely shape critical electrical components like transistors, dielectric etch forms the insulating structures that protect conducting parts.
-Etch processes also create the tall, column-like features used, for example, in TSVs that link chips together and in micro-electromechanical systems (MEMS).
+Etch processes help create chip features by selectively removing films and materials that have been deposited on the wafer.
+These processes involve fabricating increasingly small and complex features with complicated combinations of materials that need to be removed.
+The primary technology, reactive ion etch (RIE), activates the wafer surface with ions (charged particles) to remove material.
+Advanced etch techniques, such as atomic layer etching (ALE) are capable of removing a few atomic layers of material at a time.
+While conductor etch processes precisely shape electrically active components like transistors, dielectric etch forms the insulating structures that protect conducting parts.
+Etch processes also create the tall, high-aspect ratio features, such as through-silicon vias (TSVs), that allow packaging of chips together and for micro-electromechanical systems (MEMS).

-Lam’s plasma etch systems deliver the high-performance, high-productivity capabilities needed to form exacting structures – whether tall and narrow, short and wide, or measured in only a few nanometers.
+Our plasma etch systems deliver the high-performance, high-productivity capabilities needed to form exacting structures – whether tall and narrow, short and wide, or measured in only a few angstroms.

 Today, I am proud and excited to officially announce the availability of three new precision selective etch innovations from Lam Research: Argos®, Prevos™, and Selis®.
 Designed to complement and extend Lam’s industry-leading etch solutions portfolio, these breakthrough products are enabling chipmakers to etch and modify films with ultra-high selectivity and angstrom-level precision to achieve the most advanced integrated circuit (IC) performance capabilities and accelerate their 3D roadmaps.